DissectingTheDarkWebBook/DissectingTheDarkWeb/README.md

 A brief overview of the contents of this repository:

+chapter_2/zphisher: This is a copy of the zphisher code originally available at https://github.com/htr-tech/zphisher

+chapter_3/cosanostra_botnet: This is a copy of the CosaNostra v.1.2 HTTP Botnet code originally available at https://github.com/moneermasoud/CosaNostra-HTTP-Botnet

 chapter_3/mirai_code: This is a copy of the Mirai code originally available at https://github.com/jgamblin/Mirai-Source-Code/tree/master.

 chapter_4/sapphire_stealer: This is a copy of the Sapphire Stealer code originally available at https://github.com/0day2/SapphireStealer/